kmilo7204/Finding_Lane_Lines_Advanced/README.md

 ## Approach

 ### Camera Calibration
 Every time a camera captures 3D Objects in the real world, it provides a representation of it in 2D images; however, this tranformation is not exact as it modifies the sizes and shapes due to the use of curved lenses.
-To remove the distortion in the images a camera calibration is required, in order to find the intrinsic parameters and then correct the original images.
+Thus, to remove the distortion in the images a camera calibration is required, in order to find the intrinsic parameters and then correct the original images.

-For this project, the camera calibration is performed by using chessboard images (One of the most common methods).
-The input data needed to calibrate the camera is a set of 3D real world points and the corresponding 2D coordinates of these points in the image.
+For this project, the camera calibration was performed by using chessboard images (One of the most common methods).
+The input data needed to calibrate the camera, was a set of 3D real world points and the corresponding 2D coordinates of these points in the image.

 See cell `3` for code and cell `4` for results.

 ### Undistorting Images
 After the camera calibratrion, the camera matrix and the distortion coefficients were obtained.
-With them I was able to undistort the input images to corret the radial and tangential distorion.
+With them I was able to undistort the input images to correct the radial and tangential distortion.

 See cell `5` for code and cell `6` for results.